 Running these status variables returns only the node's present condition.
-You are likely to find the information more useful by graphing the results, so that you can better see the points where Flow Control engages.
+You are likely to find the information more useful by graphing the results by using the tool of your choice, so that you can better see the points where Flow Control engages.